PrabhjeeSingh/Kevin-Bacon-Calcualtor-Database/README.md

 Step 3: Run App.java  --> (wait for the output: Server started on port 8080)

 Step 4:

-#Option 1: Run the localhost:8080/api/v1/{methodsname} on postman
+&nbsp;#Option 1: Run the localhost:8080/api/v1/{methodsname} on postman

-#Option 2: Open the terminal -> go to the project directory, type : robot testproject.robot
+&nbsp;#Option 2: Open the terminal -> go to the project directory, type: #robot testproject.robot

 # Version